mtd-ai/aits/README.md

 ## Background & Inspiration

 Recently, it took **five weeks** for my assignment to be graded, sparking a wave of complaint emails from fellow students.
 Instead of addressing each one individually, the graders posted a brief announcement to ease the tension.
-After some asking, I discovered that over **350 submissions** had been manually graded by just two graders—one of whom was part-time!
+After some asking, I discovered that over **350 submissions** had been manually graded by just two graders, one of whom was part-time!
 Clearly, this wasn’t sustainable.

 That's when inspiration struck.
 I came up with an idea to automate and accelerate the grading process.
 Over time, I expanded the concept, realizing its potential to be applied across multiple domains.

 ## Testing instruction

+  Download the txt files in static folder.

   Most of the instructions are included in the video, please check it out [here](https://youtu.be/yNRyyJulyBU)